zorantica/data-jam/README.md

 # Data JAM for Oracle (Journaling & Auditing Module)
 Data JAM is a powerful and highly configurable Oracle Database utility designed to automate the auditing of data changes.
-It simplifies data tracing and debugging by automatically generating scripts for the necessary database objects in order to capture a complete journal of all INSERT, UPDATE, and DELETE operations.
+It simplifies data changes tracing and debugging by automatically generating scripts for necessary database objects in order to capture a complete journal of all INSERT, UPDATE, and DELETE operations.

 ### Key Features: